neteodorochavez/msds610-eda-pandas/README.md

 ### Next Steps
 Now that you have a clean DataFrame, you are now ready to perform formal modeling and analysis.

-Check out Python's `scikit-learn` and `statsmodels` packages for helpful functions and useful information regarding modeling.
+Check out Python's [`sci-kit learn`](https://scikit-learn.org/stable/install.html) and [`statsmodels`](https://www.statsmodels.org/stable/index.html) packages for useful information regarding modeling.